giacomocavalieri/glam/tutorials/pretty_printing_JSON.md

 > The Glam package also has a `doc.concat_join` function which is a shorthand
 > for writing `doc.join(..., with: doc.concat(...))`.
 >
-> The code I just show you can be rewritten like this:
+> The code I just showed you can be rewritten like this:
 >
 > ```gleam
 > list.map(objects, json_to_doc)